npm Feed Widget for Website. Free, Live - Poper

 Use cases

-Where npm Feed Widget: Embed Packages, Weekly Downloads and Versions on Any Site actually moves the needle
+Where npm Feed Widget: Embed Packages and Versions on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding npm Feed Widget: Embed Packages, Weekly Downloads and Versions on Any Site on their site.
+Four buyer types who get the most lift from embedding npm Feed Widget: Embed Packages and Versions on Any Site on their site.

-Open-source maintainer's terminal running git push and npm publish for @acme/core 3.2.0 next to a live npm card showing 1.4M weekly downloads with a 30-day chart
+Open-source maintainer's terminal running git push and npm publish for @acme/core 3.2.0 next to a live npm card showing current version metadata

 OSS author

-Team portfolio dashboard showing four maintainer avatars, three feature package cards for @acme/core, @acme/cli and @acme/utils, and a 30-day downloads grid in npm red
+Team portfolio dashboard showing four maintainer avatars and three feature package cards for @acme/core, @acme/cli and @acme/utils in npm red

 Team portfolio

-Render the author grid on your case-studies or open-source page so prospects see every utility, design-token package and React component library you ship under your scope.
-Live weekly downloads on a consultancy site signals depth that a static logo wall cannot.
+Embed npm package cards on your case-studies or open-source page so prospects see the utilities, design-token packages and component libraries you ship.
+Current registry metadata on a consultancy site signals depth that a static logo wall cannot.

-Startup release roadmap from v3.0 to v4.0 with a version timeline featuring v3.2.0 latest and a v3.3.0-beta dist-tag plus a GitHub release notes card for v3.2.0
+Startup release roadmap from v3.0 to v4.0 with an npm package card featuring v3.2.0 as the latest version next to a GitHub release notes card

 Startup shipping

-Terminal with ASCII art ACME CLI banner running npm i -g @acme/cli and acme init my-app, paired with an install-snippet card and a GitHub stars badge showing 12.8k stars
+Terminal with ASCII art ACME CLI banner running npm i -g @acme/cli and acme init my-app, paired with an npm package card and a GitHub stars badge showing 12.8k stars

 CLI tooling

-Engineering managers and staff engineers use the author grid to prove maintained-OSS credibility on their personal sites.
-Every package you publish becomes a live, verifiable credential next to your bio, not a stale list in a resume PDF.
+Engineering managers and staff engineers embed npm package cards on their personal sites to prove maintained-OSS credibility.
+A published package becomes a live, verifiable credential next to your bio, not a stale list in a resume PDF.

 Recommended